 Bundled virus protection

-Once the trial has expired, you can purchase a new license or uninstall the antivirus program and install an alternative antivirus program such as MSE or an alternative free antivirus program.
+Once the trial has expired, you can purchase a new license or uninstall the antivirus program and install an alternative antivirus program (e.g., MSE or alternative free antivirus program).